MuhamadShalihin/laravel-todo/README.md

 Step-by-step list

-1. Navigate to your desired directory to clone the repository
+1. Navigate to your desired directory to clone the repository in the terminal of your preferred IDE

    `cd [your-local-device]`